Corporate Social Responsibility

 Underpinning our flagship programme, we have a range of opportunities for employees to share their time, skills and experience to positively impact our local communities.

-We offer all employees 24 hours per year of volunteering time, which can be used to undertake a personal volunteering activity, or to access the range of CSR programmes organised centrally - from one-off employability, enterprise and business planning workshops, to ongoing primary tutoring, adult literacy sessions, mentoring and trusteeships.
+We offer all employees 24 hours per year of volunteering time, which can be used to undertake a personal volunteering activity, or to access the range of CSR programmes organised centrally - from one-off employability and business planning workshops, to ongoing mentoring, community leadership coaching and trusteeships.

 © Getty Images